Employment and training

 - career advancement;

-The principle of equal treatment means that there should be no discrimination whatsoever - direct or indirect - on grounds of gender.
-This includes reference to marital or family status and less favorable treatment of women related to pregnancy or maternity leave.
+The principle of equal treatment means that there should be no direct or indirect discrimination on grounds of sex in employment and occupation.
 The rules also prohibit:

 - sexual harassment;